 Unlike most IPOs, where the minimum investment amount for a retail investor is close to Rs.
 15,000, the first REIT IPO came out with the minimum investment amount for retail investors close to Rs.
 2.4 lakhs.

 This makes it out of reach for many.

-This can also be taken in a positive way as only those retail investors who are willing to take risk by investing in a REIT should go ahead with it and other small investors should at least avoid investing in it in the beginning when it is a comparatively new concept in our country.
+This can also be taken in a positive way as only those retail investors who are willing to take a risk by investing in a REIT should go ahead with it and other small investors should at least avoid investing in it in the beginning when it is a comparatively new concept in our country.

-Investment in real estate requires capital investment which is not possible for everyone to make.
+Investment in real estate requires a capital investment which is not possible for everyone to make.
 The REITs give an option to those investors to diversify their portfolio by investing in this asset class.
 Investment in REITs is transparent for retail investors due to regulations.